-Whether supplying secondary treated wastewater for the Groundwater Replenishment System, creating renewable energy in the form of biogas from anaerobic digestion to produce electricity, or benefiting from the use of biosolids as a soil amendment, OC San is a resource recovery agency committed to providing resilient and reliable wastewater treatment service while protecting the public health and the environment.
+Whether supplying secondary treated wastewater for the GWRS, creating renewable energy in the form of biogas from anaerobic digestion to produce electricity, or benefiting from the use of biosolids as a soil amendment, the Sanitation District is a resource recovery agency committed to providing resilient and reliable wastewater treatment service while protecting the public health and the environment.

 In recent years, there has been a significant change in the regulatory landscape in California related to the diversion of organics such as food, green material, wood, paper, biosolids, digestate, and sludges from landfills.
 Currently, much of the state's diverted organics are being composted or used as alternative daily cover on landfills.
 With the phaseout of organics as alternative daily cover, the regulatory shift is creating an organics market for the wastewater sector to provide a solution to manage organics such as food waste by way of co-digestion.
-There is an opportunity for OC San to produce additional biogas, reducing the need to purchase electricity from the local utility.
+There is an opportunity for the Sanitation District to produce additional biogas, reducing the need to purchase electricity from the local utility.

 Anaerobic digestion is currently at the nexus of important State of California mandates, namely: (1) organics diversion from landfills (AB 1826 and SB 1383), and (2) increased renewable energy and fuels generation (SB 32 and SB 100).
 The primary alternatives for organics management are anaerobic digestion and composting - of which anaerobic digestion is the only process offering energy recovery potential.
-Over the next few years, California's cities and counties, along with municipal solid waste haulers, material recovery facilities, and landfills will need to develop collection, processing, and energy recovery infrastructure to address new state legislation and goals.
-Existing wastewater treatment plants such as OC San are uniquely positioned to play a role in the new organics' marketplace since solid waste management facilities do not typically have anaerobic digesters, the energy recovery infrastructure in place, or experience regarding the management of biosolids for beneficial use.
+Over the next few years, California's cities and counties, along with municipal solid waste haulers, material recovery facilities, and landfills will need to develop collections, processing, and energy recovery infrastructure to address these state legislations and goals.
+Existing wastewater treatment plants such as the Sanitation District are uniquely positioned to play a role in the new organics marketplace since solid waste management facilities do not typically have anaerobic digesters, the energy recovery infrastructure in place, or experience regarding the management of biosolids for beneficial use.

-In 2017, OC San completed a comprehensive Biosolids Master Plan (Plan) that provides a roadmap and framework for sustainable and cost-effective biosolids management options and future capital facilities improvement over a 20-year planning horizon.
-Considering the timeliness of the regulatory mandates requiring organic diversion from landfills and increased renewable energy, the Plan evaluated the feasibility of implementing a high strength organic waste receiving program involving the co-digestion of preprocessed food waste.
+In 2017, the Sanitation District completed a comprehensive Biosolids Master Plan (Plan) that provides a roadmap and framework for sustainable and cost-effective biosolids management options and future capital facilities improvement over a 20-year planning horizon.
+Considering the timeliness of the regulatory mandates requiring organic diversion from the landfills and increased renewable energy, the Plan evaluated the feasibility of implementing a high strength organic waste receiving program involving the co-digestion of preprocessed food.

-While food waste digestion appears to be feasible, OC San's existing infrastructure isn't well suited for receiving, handling, or digesting green waste.
+The Sanitation District's existing infrastructure isn't well suited for receiving, handling, or digesting green waste.
 Current digester feed, mixing, heating, dewatering and truck loading facilities aren't designed to deal with cellulosic products in green waste.
 The highly fibrous material doesn't readily break down and clogs the various systems optimized for sewage sludge treatment.
-In addition, there are legal hurdles specified in the California Health and Safety Code, Section 4700, that must be addressed before OC San could operate a refuse transfer facility.
+In addition, there may be legal hurdles specified in the California Health and Safety Code, Section 4700, that must be addressed before the Sanitation District could operate a refuse transfer facility.